 From a Globe & Mail editor on why the National Post (at that time) was building circulation rapidly:

 "I think what attracts me to the Post is the element of surprise.
 Every day it does something that is somewhat unique; it makes me raise an eyebrow.
 It treats me as if I'm intelligent, but edgy.
 It writes about news and finance and sports, but also sex and entertainment.
-And it does it with wit and freshness".
+And it does it with wit and freshness".From pollster Conrad Winn on Global News' brand identity at the time and our challenge:

 "Global News is a very nice place to have a weak cup of coffee.
 If I were you I'd figure out a way to make espresso"